bakerds/TTL2024/docs/graylog/100-prerequisites.md

 - [ ] **Process**: parse log messages using Graylog Extractors and Pipelines
 - [ ] **Aggregate**: make log data useful for meaningful viewing

-**Takeaway**: be able to apply a similar process to other sources of log messages and make use of more data from your environment
+&nbsp; :medal: **Takeaway**: be able to apply a similar process to other sources of log messages and make use of more data from your environment

-## Architecture
+## NPS Log Processing Architecture

 ``` mermaid
 graph LR